Vibe coding leaves me with a very sour taste

 Don’t become or remain a fool with a tool

-All this to say: I really dislike vibe coding.
 Actually, during these past two days I came to hate it; more than once I got this disgusted knot in my throat.
 But “hate” is an expensive feeling, so let’s not inflate it.
 “Dislike” will do just fine.

-I dislike that the promised fully-automated “YOLO it and let the agent code” approach gets so many ooohs and aaahs despite the fact that my experiments from the two past days clearly demonstrate that the technology is amazing in its own right and also not what the “one side” above portrays it as, or wishes it would be.
+• I dislike that the promised fully-automated “YOLO it and let the agent code” approach gets so many ooohs and aaahs despite the fact that my experiments from the two past days clearly demonstrate that the technology is amazing in its own right and also not what the “one side” above portrays it as, or wishes it would be.

-Because it is one stance to knowingly admit “hey, I don’t have the time or interest to learn Rust, C, or OS internals to write a NIF, so I’ll let LLMs code it for me and see what I’ll get” and an entirely different and long-term detrimental stance to say, proudly even, “lol bro, why do I need to even understand what I’m doing?
+Because it is one stance to knowingly admit “hey, I don’t have the time or interest to learn Rust, C, or OS internals to write a NIF, so I’ll let LLMs code it for me and see what I’ll get”, and an entirely different and long-term detrimental stance to say, proudly even, “lol bro, why do I need to even understand what I’m doing?
 Claude Code will write it for me!”

-A fool with a tool is still a fool, even if the tool is cool and makes the vendor drool.
 The techology of LLMs is amazing, especially if you (as I did years ago) played with NLP (NLTK and spaCy) and the early GPTs.
-At the same time, LLMs are an incredibly dangerous technology for those who will use it in the wrong way, and it is primarily dangerous for themselves, but secondarily also for everyone else who will be impacted by knee-jerk reactions to hyperbole.
+At the same time, LLMs are an incredibly dangerous technology for those who will use it in the wrong way.
+It is primarily dangerous for themselves, but there are secondary, knock-on effects for everyone else who will be impacted by knee-jerk reactions to hyperbole, and ill-considered optimism for something that fundamentally cannot work as promised.

-So, again: LLMs are an amazing technology.
-My first computer having been an 8088, and having implemented a version of ELIZA in C 22 years ago, I feel as if I’m living in a science-fiction novel since ChatGPT launched.
-It’s almost certainly a good idea to learn how to use the technology competently–and this includes when and for what not to use it, and when to use it with caveats , which means understanding if you are in the “Danger Zone”, where I have clearly (and most importanly, knowingly) put myself into during the experiments of the past 2 days.
+I am absolutely certain that it’s a good idea to learn how to use this technology competently.
+This includes when and for what not to use it, when to second-guess its output, and when to use it with caveats , which means understanding if you are in the “Danger Zone”, where I have clearly (and most importanly, knowingly) put myself into during the experiments of the past 2 days.

-–even if it does something already done with :disksup.get_disk_info/1
+Rant over.
+Enjoy DiskSpace v1.0.0 –even if it does something already done with :disksup.get_disk_info/1!

 Will I vibe-code ever again?